Who Is Dionysus in Greek Myth? 6 Facts About the God of Wine

 Sign up to our Free Weekly Newsletter

-As a young man Dionysus fell in love with a satyr named Ampelus.
-When Ampelus died in a bull-riding accident, his body changed into a grape vine, and it was from this vine that Dionysus first made wine.
-Meanwhile, Hera had found out that Dionysus was still alive, and she began hounding him again, driving him to the brink of insanity.
+As a young man, Dionysus fell in love with a satyr named Ampelus.
+When Ampelus died in a bull-riding accident, his body changed into a grapevine, and it was from this vine that Dionysus first made wine.
+Meanwhile, Hera found out that Dionysus was still alive, and she began hounding him again, driving him to the brink of insanity.
 This forced Dionysus to live a nomadic life on the run.
 He used this as an opportunity to share his wine-making skills with the world.
-As he travelled through Egypt, Syria, and Mesopotamia, he took part in several misadventures, good and bad.
-In one of his more popular myths, Dionysus grants King Midas the ‘golden touch,’ which allows him to turn everything into gold.
+As he traveled through Egypt, Syria, and Mesopotamia, he took part in several misadventures, good and bad.
+In one of his more popular myths, Dionysus grants King Midas the “golden touch,” which allows him to turn everything into gold.

 francois duquesnoy dionysus

-Francois Duquesnoy, Dionysus with a Panther, 1st to 3rd century CE, image courtesy of the Metropolitan Museum, New York
+Dionysus with a Panther, Roman, c.
+1st to 3rd century CE.
+Source: Metropolitan Museum

 gods olympus giuliano romano

-Giuliano Romano, The Gods of Olympus, 1532, from the Chamber of Giants at the Palazzo Te, image courtesy of Palazzo Te
+The Gods of Olympus, by Giuliano Romana, 1532.
+Source: Chamber of Giants at the Palazzo Te

 Eventually, Dionysus’s wanderings across Earth came to an end, and he ascended to Mount Olympus, where he became one of the twelve great Olympians.
-Even Hera, his great nemesis, finally accepted Dionysus as a god.
+Even Hera, his great nemesis, finally accepted Dionysus as a god, and Hestia gave up her throne so that Dionysus could be counted among them.
 Once settled there, Dionysus used his powers to summon his mother back from the underworld to live with him on Mount Olympus, under the new name of Thyone.

 velasquez bacchus